theislab/cellrank/docs/index.rst

 Getting started with CellRank
 -----------------------------
 We have :doc:`notebooks/tutorials/index` to help you getting started.
 To see CellRank in action, explore our manuscript :cite:`lange:22` in Nature Methods.
-If you're moving from CellRank v1 to v2, see our :doc:`note on important changes <about/version2>`.
+If you're moving from CellRank v1 to v2, see our :doc:`notes on important changes <about/version2>`.

 Contributing
 ------------